 - PHYS22323: Stars and Galaxies

-Dr Whittaker graduated from the University of Leicester with a Masters in Physics with Space Science and Technology, while his doctoral research was performed at the University of Wales, Aberystwyth.
+Dr Whittaker graduated from the University of Leicester with a Masters in Physics with Space Science and Technology, while his doctoral research was performed at the University of Wales, Aberystwyth - focussed on the upper atmosphere of Venus.
 Since the completion of his PhD thesis, Dr Whittaker has held six postdoctoral research contracts around the UK and New Zealand.
-This research has spanned both space and medical physics, including some meteorology.
-He has also had the amazing experience of working in the Antarctic at Scott Base.
+This research has spanned space, meteorology, and medical physics.
+He has also had the amazing experience of working in the Antarctic at Scott Base

 Dr Whittaker’s main research interest lies in the connection between the Sun and the Earth.